foreverfl/vscode/docs/languages/javascript.md

 ```

 As of today, the following enums are supported:

-* `explicit` (default): Triggers Code Actions when explicitly saved.
+- `explicit` (default): Triggers Code Actions when explicitly saved.
 Same as `true`.
-* `always`: Triggers Code Actions when explicitly saved and on Auto Saves from window or focus changes.
+- `always`: Triggers Code Actions when explicitly saved and on Auto Saves from window or focus changes.
-* `never`: Never triggers Code Actions on save.
+- `never`: Never triggers Code Actions on save.
 Same as `false`.

-You can also set `setting(editor.codeActionsOnSave)` to an array of Code Actions to execute in order.
+You can also set `editor.codeActionsOnSave` to an array of Code Actions to execute in order.

 Here are some source actions:

-* `"organizeImports"` -  Enables organize imports on save.
+- `"organizeImports"` - Enables organize imports on save.
-* `"fixAll"` - Auto Fix on Save computes all possible fixes in one round (for all providers including ESLint).
+- `"fixAll"` - Auto Fix on Save computes all possible fixes in one round (for all providers including ESLint).
-* `"fixAll.eslint"` -  Auto Fix only for ESLint.
+- `"fixAll.eslint"` - Auto Fix only for ESLint.
-* `"addMissingImports"` - Adds all missing imports on save.
+- `"addMissingImports"` - Adds all missing imports on save.

 See [Node.js/JavaScript](/docs/nodejs/working-with-javascript) for more information.